manudelu/AI_DroneSwarm/README.md

 ----------------
 Visit the Epic Games store and download `Unreal Engine 5.2`

-`Note`: Colosseum requires Unreal Engine 5.0 or later.
-Initially, the project did not support Unreal Engine versions 5.3 or 5.4, but it has since been updated to work with these and newer versions.
+`Note`: Colosseum requires Unreal Engine 5.0 or higher.
+When the project was initially developed, Colosseum did not support Unreal Engine 5.3 or 5.4.
+However, it has since been updated and now supports these newer versions as well.

 Step 2: Install Visual Studio
 ------------------